The Query Complexity of Correlated Equilibria: Introduction

-As algorithms, these regret-based ones have two undesirable aspects: first, they are randomized, and second, they only produce an approximate equilibrium.
-Their running time is polynomial in the desired accuracy parameter and so to obtain an exact correlated equilibrium they require time that is exponential in $n$.
-This paper asks whether these deficiencies can be fixed.
+However, the regret-based algorithms have two undesirable aspects: first, they are \emph{randomized}, and second, they produce only an \emph{ approximate} equilibrium.\footnote{ It will follow from our results below that running these algorithms with high enough precision---so that rounding up an approximate equilibrium yields an exact equilibrium---would not help, as an exponentially high precision would be required.} The present paper asks whether these shortcomings can be fixed.
 While for many problems with sub-linear algorithms it is clear that both randomization and approximation are required, this is not the case here.
-Usually, the necessity of randomized approximation is already implied by the verification of the result itself, also known as the certificate complexity or non-deterministic complexity\footnote{Let us look, as an example, at the prototypical sub-linear algorithm of statistical sampling.
-For input $x \in \{0,1\}^n$, the task is to compute -- perhaps approximately -- the fraction of 1's in the input: $\sum_i x_i/n$.
-A randomized approximation algorithm samples $O(\epsilon^{-2})$ entries and gets, with high probability, an $\epsilon$-approximation.
-In this case it is easy to see that that both randomization and approximation are crucial since even if the answer was given to the algorithm -- say, exactly half of the input bits are 1 -- then verifying that this is so requires querying essentially all inputs, if you want to do it deterministically (even approximately) or do it exactly (even randomly).}.
-However, correlated equilibria can be verified in time that is polynomial in their size which itself can be polynomial in $n$ and $m$, so the certificate (non-deterministic) complexity of correlated equilibrium is small.
+Usually, the necessity of randomized approximation is already implied by the verification of the result itself, also known as \textquotedblleft certificate complexity\textquotedblright\ or \textquotedblleft non-deterministic complexity.\textquotedblright \footnote{ Let us look, as an example, at the prototypical sub-linear algorithm of statistical sampling.
+For input $x\in \{0,1\}^{n}$, the task is to compute---perhaps approximately---the fraction of $1$'s in the input, i.e., $ \sum_{i}x_{i}/n$.
+A randomized approximation algorithm samples $ O(\varepsilon ^{-2})$ entries and gets, with high probability, an $ \varepsilon $-approximation.
+In this case it is easy to see that randomization and approximation are both crucial since, even if the answer were given to the algorithm---say, exactly half of the input bits are $1$ ---verifying that this is so would require querying essentially all inputs, whether this be done deterministically (even approximately) or exactly (even randomly).} However, correlated equilibria can be verified in time that is polynomial in the size of their support, which itself can be polynomial in $ n $ and $m$, and so the certificate (non-deterministic) complexity of correlated equilibrium is small.\footnote{ To verify that a distribution with support of size $k$ is a correlated equilibrium calls for checking at most $n\cdot m\cdot (m-1)$ linear inequalities, and these require at most $n\cdot m\cdot k$ payoff queries.}